 The surgery to attach the testicles to the scrotum takes about 45 minutes.
 There may be some pain, but it shouldn't be too bad.
 It's much better than the torsion.

 Sometimes, if the torsion goes on too long, doctors won't be able to save the affected testicle.
 Doctors will need to remove it through a type of surgery called an orchiectomy.

-Guys need to skip strenuous activities (like sports) for a few weeks after testicular torsion surgery.
-Guys also have to avoid sex or sexual stimulation (like masturbation) for a few weeks after the surgery.
+Guys need to skip strenuous activities (like sports) and sex or sexual stimulation (like masturbation) for a few weeks after testicular torsion surgery.
 Talk to your doctor about when it will be safe to go back to your normal activities.